calder/rust-mafia/README.md

 ## ❤️ Contributing

 Contributions are very welcome!
-See the [issue tracker](https://github.com/calder/rust-mafia/issues) if you're looking to get involved but don't know where to start.
+See the [issue tracker](https://github.com/calder/rust-mafia/issues) if you're looking for a place to start.

 ### Setup